naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 1. __Frontend__: This is a NodeJS process that serves a webpage to the user, allowing them to upload a PDF file to convert to audio, see the status of the text-to-audio process, and then play or download the resulting audio file.
 2. __Backend/Server__: A Python Flask server that accepts the PDFs uploaded by the user and sends a message via Redis with the PDF details.
 The frontend polls this server for the text-to-audio job status, which the backend queries from the PostgreSQL database.
 3. __Redis__: This is the message broker allowing the backend server to communicate with the worker.
 4. __Worker__: This is where the magic happens.
 This is a Python Celery process that listens for messages sent from the backend via Redis.
-When received, it processes the PDF that the user uploaded, converting it into text, and rendering that text as audio.
-That audio is then saved, and the Worker updates the database to mark this job as complete.
+When received, it processes the PDF that the user uploaded, converts it into text, and renders that text as audio.
+That audio is then saved, and the worker updates the database to mark this task as complete.
 5. __PostgreSQL Database__: When a PDF is uploaded, the backend creates a record in the `task` DB table.
 The worker then updates this with the `audio_path` when complete, allowing the server to return the audio file to the frontend.

 The backend and worker share the same codebase in <a href="https://github.com/naclonts/audiobookify/tree/main/backend" target="_blank">the backend directory</a> of the repo, but have different Dockerfiles.